 Located in the Belltown neighborhood, Street Bean Espresso is a spacious café in a quiet spot on 3rd Ave.
 It’s more than just your everyday coffee shop; it’s also a non-profit dedicated to training and employing “street-involved youth”.
 That means when you purchase a bag of their coffee, your money goes to helping someone get back into the workforce.

 Cherry Street Coffee is a local company with 10 locations throughout Seattle, making it a convenient alternative to Starbucks while you’re in the city.
 Each store has a distinct décor, and the staff are all very friendly and helpful.
 Whether you’re looking for somewhere to spend a few hours working, or a place to grab a coffee on your way to the next stop, you’ll find what you need here.

 Milstead & Co. // 900 N 34th St

 Milstead & Co. is a real coffee-lovers coffee shop, for those that know–or want to know–everything.
 Located in the Fremont neighborhood, the large open space is a great place to meet with friends.
 They also have a mouth-watering selection of pastries for every mood.
 They are currently redeveloping the original location, and will call this temporary spot home for a couple of years.

 Seattle is a total foodie city.
 People here love to eat, and they love to eat good.
 You’ll find all types of cuisines, including a lot of fusion.
 Seattle is also a great place for vegetarians and vegans–it’s fairly easy to find restaurants with plenty of meat-free options.
-These are some of my favorite restaurants, all with different types of cuisines.
-And all vege-friendly, of course.
+These are some of my favorite places to eat in Seattle, all with different types of cuisines.
+All are vegetarian-friendly.